-Dr. Rubinos of Columbia University Medical Center has no relevant financial relationships to disclose.)
+Dr. Gursky of Montefiore Medical Center/Albert Einstein College of Medicine has no relevant financial relationships to disclose.)

 Status epilepticus is divided into 2 main subgroups: convulsive and nonconvulsive status epilepticus.
 Nonconvulsive status epilepticus is used to describe the group of seizures that are characterized by electrographic seizure activity on EEG associated with minimal or no motor movements, typically with associated alteration of awareness (from wandering to comatose).
 In this article, the authors describe the current thinking and controversies surrounding the definition and classification and the difficulties in diagnosis of nonconvulsive status epilepticus.
 The authors also provide a treatment framework based on the current literature.